CTV News Coverage — Graham Richardson reports that construction for the new hospital campus parking garage is getting underway.

 • Eighth Edition – How a new trauma centre will save lives, an update on the Indigenous Peoples Advisory Circle, a feature on artwork by Algonquin artists Simon Brascoupé and Mairi Brascoupé, and a letter on hospital parking by Chiefs of Staff from hospitals across the region.

-Our bold plan includes a world-class healthcare centre — a continuously evolving tool for innovation and state-of-the-art technology that brings the latest medical advances and research breakthroughs to the bedside.
+Our bold plan includes not only a world-class healthcare centre, but a continuously evolving space for innovation and state-of-the-art technology that brings the latest medical advances and research breakthroughs to the bedside.

 SINGLE-PATIENT ROOMS